aka: Reticulating Splines

 - Mortal Kombat II included Pong as well, but it was time-based.
 You could only play it every 50 matches or so.

-- Ōkami has two mini-mini-games in its loading screen, which, if completed, grant you Demon Fangs.
+- Ōkami has two mini-games in its loading screen, which, if completed, grant you Demon Fangs.
 One of them involves pressing the X button in sync to the pawn prints appearing, and the other is just button mashing until the Demon Fang appears (though you need longer loading times to be successful).
 The Wii version removed these minigames.

 - Long before any of those was Invade A Load, the tape loader for several games published by Mastertronic for Commodore 64 home computers.
 It was a clone of Space Invaders that could be played for five to ten minutes while the main game was loading from the C64's very slow cassette interface.
 Ghostbusters on C64 featured this.
 Players Software, too, used this kind of loader at least in some of its games (such as Joe Blade.
 C64 loader games have even been trotted out on forums as prior art to potentially invalidate Namco's patent.